Phase Boundary of Nuclear Matter in Magnetic Field: Review: Chiral Soliton Lattice and Domain-Wall Skyrmion

 It is known from ref.~\cite{Brauner:2016pko} that when $B$ is strong, the charged degrees of freedom $\varphi_{1,2}$ decouple from the dynamics in terms of the ground state, leaving the neutral pion $\pi^{0}$, i.e., $\Sigma\rightarrow\exp\left(i\tau_3\varphi_3\right)$, to form a soliton domain wall, a.k.a CSL.
 Technically this can be seen from the Lagrangian after dimensional reduction

-To have the lowest energy, $\pi^0$ exhibits homogeneous transverse (the $xy$-plane) distribution.
+In this study we adopt constant $f_\pi=54 \text{ MeV}$ and $m_\pi=138 \text{ MeV}$, taken from ref.~\cite{Adkins:1983hy}. \footnote{This seemingly unconventional choice of $f_\pi$ is designed to fit the experimental data of nucleon mass in the Skyrme model.
+However, physics presented in this section is (Skryme) model independent and holds for general values of $f_\pi$ and $m_\pi$.} To have the lowest energy, $\pi^0$ exhibits homogeneous transverse (the $xy$-plane) distribution.
 The action principle with $\partial_{t,x,y}\varphi_3=0$ leads to a sine-Gordon soliton with longitudinal (the $z$-axis) periodicity.
 The elliptic modulus and related physical quantities such as energy or period are determined by $\mu_{\rm{B}} B$.
 Importantly, for a given $B$, there exists a critical density (baryon chemical potential)

-representing the same physics as eq.~(\ref{eq:B-CSL}), c.f., the orange curve in fig.~\ref{fig:phase}.
+representing the same physics as eq.~(\ref{eq:B-CSL}), as plotted in the orange (solid annexed with dotted, whose connotation would be detailed later) curve in fig.~\ref{fig:phase}.

 Only when $\mu_{\rm{B}}>\mu_{\text{CSL}}$ can the CSL arise from QCD vacuum.
 The physical mechanism of this critical phenomenon consists in the baryon number carried by CSL, i.e., $ N_{\rm{B}}^{\text{CSL}}=eB\int{d^3x \partial_z\varphi_3/{4\pi^2}} $ receiving a contribution of $e BS/2\pi$ from each period where $\varphi_3$ varies $2\pi$ and occupies transverse area $S$.
 The $N_{\rm{B}}^{\text{CSL}}$ per soliton equals the $N_{\rm{B}}$ in eq.~(\ref{eq:quantization}) per an isolated Skyrmion if the Skyrmion is in the shape of a pancake with thickness equal to the CSL period and transverse area identical to $S$, albeit the two configurations have different underlying homotopy.
 As long as $N_{\text{B}}\neq0$, the WZW term would decrease the free energy by $-\mu_{\rm{B}} N_{\text{B}}$ as seen from the last term on the r.h.s of eq.~\eqref{eq:LCSL}.
 Therefore, we expect a similar critical phenomenon for a single Skyrmion to arise from the vacuum, which stands for the boundary between the nuclear phase and the vacuum.
 It is our main motivation to draw such a curve, the critical baryon chemical potential $\mu_c\left(B\right)$ on the phase diagram, compared with eq.~\eqref{eq:muCSL}.

 In the phase diagram, we intend to add one more relevant phase; the DWSk phase discovered in ref.~\cite{Eto:2023lyo,Eto:2023wul,Eto:2023tuu,Amari:2024mip,Amari:2024fbo}.
 The DW Skyrmions essentially result from the addition of $\pi^{\pm}$ winding to the $\pi^{0}$ domain wall so the homotopy is equivalent to Skyrmion's $\pi_{3}\left(S^{3}\right)$.
 The difference is, DW Skyrmions emerge on top of CSL background so such a phase always resides within the CSL realm.
 The critical chemical potential of the DWSk phase $\mu_{\text{DWSk}}$ can be determined analytically